donghou-lab/donghou-lab.github.io/resources.md

 <hr>
 <b><em>Shared facilities at Clemson</em>:</b><br>
 <b>Advanced Materials Innovation Complex (AMIC)</b><br>
-<a href="https://cecas.clemson.edu/amic/">AMIC</a> is a proposed new building that establishes Clemson University as a serious R-1 institution in support of the Clemson Elevate strategic plan.
-It will be the University’s most technologically advanced facility.
-Our lab will begin to move to AMIC at the end of 2025.<br>
+<a href="https://cecas.clemson.edu/amic/">AMIC</a> is Clemson University’s most advanced research facility, supporting the Clemson Elevate strategic plan and strengthening its R1 research mission.
+With 143,000 square feet of state-of-the-art labs and cutting-edge technologies, including nanomechanical, optoelectronic and 3D X-ray imaging,  AMIC is Clemson’s largest research footprint and a key driver for advanced materials research and workforce development.
+Our brand-new lab is located in AMIC 4221<br>

 <br>
 <b>Advanced Materials Research Laboratory (AMRL)</b><br>
 <a href="https://www.clemson.edu/cecas/research/facilities.html">AMRL</a> is an innovative campus and technology park located in Anderson, South Carolina.
 It is a state-of-the-art facility that houses internationally recognized research programs in optoelectronics, chemistry, and materials science.
 It houses the nation’s most outstanding Electron Microscopy Facilities (<a href="https://www.clemson.edu/research/division-of-research/core-facilities/emf/capabilities/index.html">EMF</a>) and the Center for Optical Materials Science and Engineering Technologies (<a href="https://www.clemson.edu/centers-institutes/comset/index.html">COMSET</a>), offering professional services to private industry and academic clients.
 Ready access to transmission electron microscopy (TEM), scanning electron microscope (SEM), X-ray photoelectron spectroscopy (XPS), Raman spectroscopy, and many others.<br>